Reinstating your RICS membership gives you access to professional support, exclusive resources, and career development opportunities.

 You'll receive updates at key stages:

-1. Application confirmation and conduct checks
+1. Application received and reviewed

 If any information is missing or incorrect, or there are any issues with your reinstatement application, we’ll contact you by phone or email, which may extend the processing time.